-This risk assessment policy reflects a constant systematic process with a view to promoting children's welfare.
-Mount House School takes a broad approach to the area of risk assessment to ensure that this covers all aspects of student welfare.
+This Risk Assessment Policy reflects a constant systematic process with a view to promoting children's welfare.
+Mount House School takes a broad approach to the area of risk assessment to ensure that this covers all aspects of student welfare, identifies risks, and adopts effective systems for minimising them.
+To achieve this, we undertake risk assessments to assist in managing the health and safety of the Group.
+This Policy explains the Group's approach to managing risk and identifying appropriate measures to control risks that have been identified.

 Safeguarding and promoting the welfare of children is everyone's responsibility.
-At Mount House School we are committed to providing a safe and healthy environment which ensures that student welfare is centre-stage.
+At Mount House School we are committed to providing a safe and healthy environment which ensures that student welfare is at the heart of what we do.
 This means constantly considering the best interests of the child; identifying concerns early; providing help and support; promoting their welfare and preventing concerns escalating.